moliver28/research-handbook/content/handbook/marketing/sales-development/Sales Development Knowledge Base.md

 | Use cases on website   | - Do they have the same customers as us?
 How do they help them?                                                    |
 | Speak to a user of the tool to create personalized message to decision maker | - Speak to someone who uses out tools every day to uncover pain-points (performance degradation at peak times) and take that information to a decision maker |

+### New Outreach Sequence/Workflow creation.

+In an effort to better iterate, and refresh, our outreach content and workflows, we have a structured process for BDRs to create/measure new Outreach sequences.

+Please log an issue here by selecting the template BDR_Sequence_Creation_Request.

+The issue description will walk you through all the next steps.

+This process aims to:

+**Implement Measurement Clarity and Decision Velocity**

+By dogfooding GitLab we have a structured and simplified cadence of quantifying sequence creation in terms of value and results without limiting agency.

+**Maintain Equal Contributions in a Shared Reality** By maintaing a Single Source of Truth (SSoT) we give the best possible forum for cross-functional collaboration with specific guidelines